 ‘Methuselah’ at Tatarian

-There’s a distinct tree theme at Tatarian, a bar in the Berkley district that gets its very business name from a type of maple tree that was planted in the neighborhood in its early history.
+There’s a distinct tree theme at Tatarian, a bar in the Berkeley district that gets its very business name from a type of maple tree that was planted in the neighborhood in its early history.
 Each of the cocktails on the menu has a connection to a tree, which you can read about in their beautifully produced, coffee table-worthy cocktail menu.
-Inside you’ll find a tribute to Methuselah, a bristlecone pine that is 4,850 years old, believed to be the oldest tree in the world.
+Inside, you’ll find a tribute to Methuselah, a bristlecone pine that is 4,850 years old, believed to be the oldest tree in the world.
 The cocktail version is a fusion of vodka, Contratto Aperitif, grapefruit and elderflower liqueurs, and orange bitters.

-‘God Is Dead’ at American Bonded
+‘Depeache Mode’ at American Bonded

 ‘Princess Yum Yum’ at Denver Beer Co.